Huc91/VueQueryFilter/README.md

 ```
 this.$queryql
 ```
-in your code to reference to the object and his methods
+in your code to reference to the plugin object and his methods

 e.g: